Cybersecurity Maturity Model Certification (CMMC)

 - Selection of practices for identified risks

-- Implementation of all processes to the intended level of certification
+- Implementation of all controls to the intended level of certification

 - Train internal auditors

-- Perform internal audits and capture levels of processes and practices
+- Perform internal audits and capture levels of practices

 - Report levels to top management and review for changes